- It is used to treat ear infections.

 - Protect from light.

-- Throw away any part not used after treatment is done.
+- Throw away any part of opened pouch that is not used after 7 days.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.